AdobeDocs/uxp-photoshop/src/pages/index.md

 ![Hero image](./illustration.png)

-# UXP for Adobe Photoshop
+# UXP for Adobe Photoshop documentation

-UXP (**U**nified E**x**tensibility **P**latform) is the modern technology stack in which to build plugins for Photoshop and other Adobe Creative Cloud applications.<br/>This is the place for developers to learn how to use UXP to build amazing Photoshop plugins.
+UXP (**U**nified E**x**tensibility **P**latform) lets you build plugins for Photoshop and other Creative Cloud apps.
+Automate workflows, build new features, and connect to other software and services—all with HTML, CSS, and JavaScript.

 <Resources slots="heading, links"/>